lschaeffer313/lschaeffer313/README.md

 I'm Laurent Schaeffer, a Full Stack and cross mobile developer from New Caledonia.
 Tech enthusiast who like to learn new things 🌱 :

-- 🔭 Working on frontend and backend project using Angular/Spring Boot/Postgres using Flutter
+- 🔭 Working on frontend and backend project using Angular/Spring Boot/Postgres and creating mobile app with Flutter
 - 🌱 Currently learning GCP (Google Cloud Platform) and Go
 - 📫 How to reach me :